dreamportdev/Osdev-Notes/04_Userspace/03_Handling_Interrupts.md

 - `istX`: where `X` is a non-zero identifier.
 These are the IST (Interrupt Stack Table) stacks, and are used by the IST field in the IDT descriptors.
 If an IDT descriptor has non-zero IST field, the cpu will always load the stack in the corresponding IST field in the TSS.
 This overrides the loading of a stack from an `rspX` field.
 This is useful for some interrupts that can occur at any time, like a machine check or NMI, or if you do sensitive work in a specific interrupt and don't want to leak data afterwards.
 - `io_bitmap_offset`: Works in tandem with the `IOPL` field in the flags register.
 If `IOPL` is less than the current privilege level, IO port access is not allowed (results in a #GP).
 Otherwise IO port accesses can allowed by setting a bit in a bitmap (cleared bits deny access).
 This field in the tss specifies where this bitmap is located in memory, as an offset from the base of the tss.
 If `IOPL` is zero, ring 0 can implicitly access all ports, and `io_bitmap_offset` will be ignored in all rings.

 With the exception of the IO permissions bitmap, the TSS is all about switching stacks for interrupts.
-It's worth nothing that if an interrupt doesn't use an IST, and occurs while the cpu is in ring 0, no stack switch will occur.
+It's worth noting that if an interrupt doesn't use an IST, and occurs while the cpu is in ring 0, no stack switch will occur.
 Remember that the `rspX` stacks only used when the cpu switches from a less privileged mode.
 Setting the IST field in an IDT entry will always force a stack switch, if that's needed.

 ### Loading a TSS
 Loading a TSS has three major steps.
 First we need to create an instance of the above structure in memory somewhere.
 Second we'll need to create a new GDT descriptor that points to our TSS structure.
 Third we'll use that GDT descriptor to load our TSS into the task register (`TR`).